adamnemecek/cascadia/README.md

 // note that the S has three elements, same

-// the question is what does the hom funciton take? they are not Ring::Elem per se, since let f = hom(S, R, [x^2, x*y, y^2]);
+// the question is what does the hom funciton take? they are not Ring::Elem per se, they might be expresions let f = hom(S, R, [x^2, x*y, y^2]);